belladuran/belladuran/README.md

 *i'm Bella.*
-*a front-end developer and UX/UI design.*
+*a front-end developer and UX/UI designer.*

-open to collaborating on interesting and innovative projects.

 ---